Package 'piar'

 aggregate() to make an aggregated price index.

-Other aggregation structure methods: as.matrix.piar_aggregation_structure(), levels.piar_aggregation_structure(), weights.piar_aggregation_structure()
+Other aggregation structure methods: as.matrix.piar_aggregation_structure(), cut.piar_aggregation_structure(), levels.piar_aggregation_structure(), weights.piar_aggregation_structure()

 Examples